-By Toon Timbermont - Co-founder - about 1 year ago
+By Toon Timbermont - Co-founder - over 4 years ago

 We are living in a digital era.
 Everything changes faster and there are new requirements around how agile your business is.
 Agile development and continuous integration are key enablers for this, but how to get to this agility when you have workflow-driven applications?
 That have long-running instances?